damsgithub/myzcloud-me.py/README.md

 ################## To download all albums from an artist, give it an url with '/artist/' in it ###################
 ------------------------------------------------------------------------------------------------------------------

-user@computer:/tmp$ %s [-p /path] https://myzcloud.me/artist/1105522/carpe-diem-france/albums
+user@computer:/tmp$ myzcloud-me.py [-p /path] https://myzcloud.me/artist/1105522/carpe-diem-france/albums
 ** We will try to use 3 simultaneous downloads, progress will be shown ** ** after each completed file but not necessarily in album's order. ** ** Warning: we are going to download all albums from this artist! **